TULiberalArts/Center-for-the-Humanities/pages/home.md

 feature: true
 feature-image: media/chathero2.png
 ---
-## Trump and Political Branding in the Tabloid Media of the 1980s and 90s
+## Borders and Displays of Hate on the Internet
 ![CHAT]({{site.baseurl}}/media/resized CHAT.png){:.responsive-img .img-right}
-Donald Trump was a prominent media fixture long before he announced his candidacy for the presidency.
-While the tabloid culture of the 1980s often focused on the spectacle that surrounded him, it also portrayed Trump in a surprisingly political fashion.
-Professor of Media Studies and Production **Geoffrey Baym** explores how the tabloids helped lay the foundation for Trump’s political persona.
-Join us Thursday for the next installment of our **Distinguished Faculty Lecture Series:** “Tabloid Trump and the Political Imaginary, 1980-1999.
+Questions over immigration policy and borders, both real and symbolic, have assumed a sense of urgency in recent years.
+Much of the conversation has centered on physical barriers of exclusion, including President Trump’s proposed border wall.
+Professor of Media Studies [Hector Amaya](http://mediastudies.virginia.edu/people/ha5h) (University of Virginia) offers an alternative approach, studying the digital architecture of the internet as it constitutes new forms of intersubjectivity and perplexing displays of ethnic and nationalistic hate.
+Join us Thursday afternoon for the next installment of our **Boundaries Lecture Series**.

 ___